-With the first two financing completed, the company exercised its option under the joint venture agreement to concurrently close the first two stages and acquire 67% of the project effective August 9, 2006.
-For payment Dr. White and Mr. Leushner each received 2,315,000 common shares of Sernova, subject to timed and performance earn-out escrow agreements Mr. Leushner has joined the board of directors of the Company and Dr. White has been engaged as the principal researcher on the project and Chair of Sernova's Scientific Advisory Board.
+On August 9, 2006, with the first two stages completed, the company exercised its option under the joint venture agreement to concurrently close the first two stages and acquire 67% of the project.
+Dr. White and Mr. Leushner each received 2,315,000 common shares of Sernova, subject to timed and performance earn-out escrow agreements.
+Mr. Leushner joined the board of directors of the Company and Dr. White was engaged as the principal researcher on the project and Chair of Sernova's Scientific Advisory Board.